Curved space

 Curved space often refers to a spatial geometry which is not "flat", where a flat space has zero curvature, as described by Euclidean geometry.
-Curved spaces can generally be described by Riemannian geometry though some simple cases can be described in other ways.
-Curved spaces play an essential role in general relativity, where gravity is often visualized as curved space.
-The Friedmann–Lemaître–Robertson–Walker metric is a curved metric which forms the current foundation for the description of the expansion of space and shape of the universe.
+Curved spaces can generally be described by Riemannian geometry, though some simple cases can be described in other ways.
+Curved spaces play an essential role in general relativity, where gravity is often visualized as curved spacetime.
+The Friedmann–Lemaître–Robertson–Walker metric is a curved metric which forms the current foundation for the description of the expansion of the universe and the shape of the universe.
+The fact that photons have no mass yet are distorted by gravity, means that the explanation would have to be something besides photonic mass.
+Hence, the belief that large bodies curve space and so light, traveling on the curved space will, appear as being subject to gravity.
+It is not, but it is subject to the curvature of space.

 Simple two-dimensional example

 A very familiar example of a curved space is the surface of a sphere.
 While to our familiar outlook the sphere looks three-dimensional, if an object is constrained to lie on the surface, it only has two dimensions that it can move in.
-The surface of a sphere can be completely described by two dimensions since no matter how rough the surface may appear to be, it is still only a surface, which is the two-dimensional outside border of a volume.
+The surface of a sphere can be completely described by two dimensions, since no matter how rough the surface may appear to be, it is still only a surface, which is the two-dimensional outside border of a volume.
 Even the surface of the Earth, which is fractal in complexity, is still only a two-dimensional boundary along the outside of a volume.